viewzavr/vr-app-template/README.md

 git submodule add git@github.com/viewzavr/viewzavr-system-a
 ```

-This option gives you 100 control over everything, but requires you to update viewzavr system time to time.
+This option gives you full control over everything, but requires you to update viewzavr system time to time.

 ## license